Fishing regulations in Marine Protected Areas

 Fishing can be regulated with support from the Swedish Environmental Code or by the fishing legislation.
 By getting support from the Environmental Code it is possible to forbid fishing partly or entirely in MPA's.

 Our intention with fishing regulations is to make a legislation that prevents negative impact on the environment in MPA's.
-In areas outside the swedish trawl limit, it is collective regulations from the EU-commission that sets the boundries.
+In areas outside the Swedish trawl limit, it is collective regulations from the EU-commission that sets the boundaries.

 Fishing in Marine Protected Areas?